williamweiwu/williamweiwu.github.io/TemporalHashing/readme.txt

-In this paper, we adopt three datasets as follows:
+In this work, we adopt three datasets as follows:

 	1) 	America_data.txt
 	   	America_impact.mat